englischjpg buttonfrenchjpg germanjpg

 Climate:

-At the turn of the year 2022/2023 there was again a partly dramatic plague of locusts in northeast and east Sumba.
+At the beginning of 2023 there was again a partly dramatic plague of locusts in northeast and east Sumba.

-Due to the El Niño effect, there is currently an extreme drought - heavy rainfall is expected at the beginning of 2024.
+Due to the El Niño effect, there was extreme drought in 2023 - the monsoon came much later than expected.

 sumba_topjpg